 I am a tried trooper to the wildly unpredictable and incredible vibrancy of growing kids.
 My personal familial journey continues to help grow my compassion for those who undertake a similar journey.
 Juggling, balancing, leaning in, self-care, improvising, creative management of crisis, tough love…these are not textbook issues for me, but very real experiences.
+And when you do it alone a whole forest of trees can provide shelter.

 At NYU Langone Medical Center/Rusk Insitute of Rehabilitation, as part of a larger horticultural therapy team, I offered services to patients suffering from degenerative diseases and young victims of traumatic accidents; but also to autistic school children and independent teenaged/young adult disabled women.